aejmelaeus/SequencedAggregate/README.md

 Traditional repositories that stores the latest snapshot of an object can have a hard time to deal with events that are delivered in the wrong order.
 In these cases a Event Stream might be a better case.

+## Installing SequencedAggregate

+You should install SequencedAggregate from NuGet (TODO!):

+`Install-Package SequencedAggregate`

 ## Documentation

 Read more in the wiki (link).